nothingrandom/browser-reset/README.md

 ### Easy Installation

-Just run `yarn add browser-reset` or `npm install -save brows-erreset`
+Just run `yarn add browser-reset` or `npm install -save browser-reset`

 If you're using webpack to compile, you can use `@import '~browser-reset/reset.scss'`